 • irritability, hyperactivity;

-To make the child feel comfortable during the diagnosis, before performing it, it is worth explaining the essence of the examination and be sure to say that it is painless.
+In order for the child to feel comfortable during the diagnosis, before performing it, it is worth explaining the essence of the examination and be sure to say that it is painless.
 Also, a few hours before the ultrasound, the baby needs to be fed.
-This will relieve hunger and gag reflex when pressing on the larynx.
+This will relieve the feeling of hunger and gag reflex when pressing on the larynx.

 It is advisable to take water, a toy and a diaper for the couch with you to the clinic.